RoboticsKnowledgebase/roboticsknowledgebase.github.io/wiki/tools/docker.md

 ```sh
 $ curl -fsSL https://download.docker.com/linux/ubuntu/gpg | sudo apt-key add -
 ```
-If the GPG key is added propertly, the terminal should output 'ok' message.
+If the GPG key is added properly, the terminal should output 'ok' message.

 Add the Docker repository to APT sources: